 Transformers PRIME - Robots In Disguise Autobot Ratchet

-(February, 2012) Overview: Well, the Transformers Prime-Robots In Disguise toyline has finally hit the store shelves.
+(February, 2012 - revised December, 2015) Overview: Well, the Transformers Prime-Robots In Disguise toyline has finally hit the store shelves.
 Amongst the lineup are the second wave of deluxe-class "revealers" toys, which includes both Arcee and Chief Medical-Officer Ratchet, which is one of the toys I've really been waiting for.

 Ratchet is my favorite character on "Transformers PRIME", which is saying something since I'm such an Optimus Prime/Peter Cullen fanboy.
 The fact is, I've been a fan of Ratchet as a character since MARVEL made such good use of him time-and-again in their G1 Transformers comics, but even that nostalgia-factor wasn't what really cemented his position in the PRIME series.
 No, it was the stellar voice-work of the awesome Jeffrey Combs that did it.
 I've been a fan of Combs since waaaaay back in the mid-80's when he featured so prominently in the Lovcraftian shocker 'Re-Animator', and its sequel.
 He would go on to feature in such genre fare as the disturbing 'Castle Freak', the very Doctor Strange-esque 'Doctor Mordrid', and Peter Jackson's comic-thriller 'The Frighteners' which would be Michael J. Fox's last feature-film.
 He's also well-known to Trekkies thanks to recurring roles on 'Star Trek-Deep Space Nine' as the Ferengi, Brunt, and the Vorta-Clone known as Weyoun, and would later become a semi-regular on 'Star Trek-Enterprise' as the Andorian Commander Shran.
 He's also done quite a bit of voice-work, garnering particular praise from comic fans thanks to his superb work on 'Justice League Unlimited' as the enigmatic and paranoid hero, The Question.